slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Never lose money.
 Rule No. 2: don’t forget rule No. 1."
 -- Warren Buffett*

+> *"Money just comes to me because I know where to stand."
+-- Chelsea Lazkani*

+> *"When volatility or drawdowns are large, the price contains no information."
+-- Nassim Taleb*

+> *"400% up is equivalent to 80% down.
+And when you look at graphs use log scale.
+Linear is uninformative."
+-- Nassim Taleb*

+> *"Gold is money.
+Everything else is credit."
+-- J.P.
+Morgan*

+> *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
+-- Kevin Kelly*

 ### On your investment comfort zone

 Scared money never wins.
 It’s all about the risk of losing money versus the risk of missing opportunity.